open-telemetry/opentelemetry-specification/specification/logs/api.md

 The Logger MUST provide functions to:

-#### Emit Event
+#### Emit Categorized LogRecord

-Emit a `LogRecord` representing an Event to the processing pipeline.
+Emit a `LogRecord` representing a Categorized LogRecord to the processing pipeline.

-This function MAY be named `logEvent`.
+This function MAY be named `logCategorized`.

 **Parameters:**

-* `name` - the Event name.
-This argument MUST be recorded as a `LogRecord` attribute with the key `event.name`.
-Care MUST be taken by the implementation to not override or delete this attribute while the Event is emitted to preserve its identity.
+* `name` - the log name.
+This argument MUST be recorded as a `LogRecord` attribute with the key `log.name`.
+Care MUST be taken by the implementation to not override or delete this attribute while the log is emitted to preserve its identity.
-* `logRecord` - the [LogRecord](#logrecord) representing the Event.
+* `logRecord` - the [LogRecord](#logrecord) representing the log.

-Events require the `event.domain` attribute.
-The API MUST not allow creating an Event if the Logger instance doesn't have `event.domain` scope attribute.
+Categorize Logs require the `log.category` attribute.
+The API MUST not allow creating a Categorize Log if the Logger instance doesn't have `log.category` attribute.

 #### Emit LogRecord